 Interests: Travel outside of work, cycling, boating

-Eric Cowdin, who joins the ABC Supply team as Technical Director, thrives on challenges.
+Eric Cowdin, the ABC Supply teams technical director, thrives on challenges.
 With a record of proven results—many of which come from his time working with Tony Kanaan—Cowdin is looking forward to this season as he also takes on the role of race engineer for the No. 14 Chevrolet.

 Birthplace: Phoenix, Arizona